 The decision to go back to work or stay at home often falls on the mother’s shoulders, but in this era where women work just as much as men, we still expect men to continue working while women are the ones to decide whether they need to go back to work or stay at home.

 Maybe a biological, evolutionary explanation is the answer.
 Maybe women are the more nurturing of the gender and therefore would feel more inclined to consider staying at home.
+There’s also the breastfeeding factor, and the hassles of pumping at work that may place more of the responsibility on a mother’s shoulders.
 Maybe it’s as simple as that.

 Someone has to work.
 Rare is the situation where both parents can avoid working for a few years.
 Perhaps the next closest arrangement is where both parents work from home and take turns in caring for the kids, as a former coworker of mine did.
 But more often than not, at least one parent brings in an income.